truenas/documentation/content/TrueCommand/Clusters.md

 The **Confirmation** page shows details for the chosen volume **Type** and storage makeup of the new clustered volume.

-{{< trueimage src="/images/TrueCommand/2.2/ClustersCreateVolumeConfirmation.png" alt="Add Cluster Volume: Review and create" id="Add Cluster Volume: Review and create" >}}
+{{< trueimage src="/images/TrueCommand/2.2/ClustersCreateVolumeConfirmation.png" alt="Add Cluster Volume: Review and create" id="Review and Create" >}}

 {{< expand "Option descriptions (click to expand)" "v" >}}